lochej/WBTC/README.md

 Then just run the [install_services.sh](src/wbtc_manager/install_services.sh) file in the **wbtc_manager** folder.
 It will simply install the files using symlinks and make sure all the rights are enabled.

+Once this is done you will finally import the NodeRED flows using the procedure : [NodeRED flows install](src/wbtc_manager/NodeRED/README.md)